 Broilers that die from ascites or suddenly as the result of RVF or pulmonary hypertension can be identified by the enlarged heart; enlarged, thickened right ventricle; or fluid in the body cavities and heart sac.
 If the wall of the right ventricle is enlarged or thickened, the broiler has probably died from pulmonary hypertension syndrome, even if there is no fluid in the body or heart sac.

-Reducing the birds' metabolic oxygen requirement by slowing growth or reducing feed can prevent ascites caused by pulmonary hypertension syndrome.
+Reducing the birds' metabolic oxygen requirement by slowing growth or reducing feed density or availability can prevent ascites caused by pulmonary hypertension syndrome.
 Environmental temperature, humidity, and air movement should be controlled to prevent excessive loss of body heat, particularly in the early neonatal period.
+Even brief exposure to cold stress during the first weeks of life is known to predispose flocks to this condition.
 Ascites caused by other factors (eg, sodium, lung damage, liver damage, etc) can be prevented by avoiding the etiologic agents involved.
 Altitudes >3,000 ft (900 m) are unsatisfactory for meat-type chickens, and growth must be slowed to prevent mortality.
 More care to prevent chilling is also necessary at higher altitudes.
 Research has demonstrated that broilers can be genetically selected for both resistance and susceptibility to pulmonary hypertension syndrome and associated ascites.

-Last full review/revision March 2012 by Billy M. Hargis, DVM, PhD, DACPV
+Last full review/revision March 2014 by Billy M. Hargis, DVM, PhD